-It may be possible to use a hand-held dynamic mike that has a 500Z ohm load.
-Depending on the mike housing, you might be able to get noise-cancelling and good audio.
+It should be possible to use a hand-held dynamic mike that has a 500Z ohm load on the 600Z ohm line.

 Always Use a 'Scope - When operating "on the air" you should always have a monitor for watching carrier level and modulation level.
 Any oscilloscope can function as a monitor by connecting a three foot long "pick up" wire to one of the 'scope's vertical amplifier's input.
 Set the time base (sweep) to whatever gives a good representation of the wave envelope.
 With this easy set up you can immediately see the modulation level and what the audio waveform looks like.
 It's also helpful when the T-195 is autotuning to watch the carrier level on the 'scope.
 As the T-195 "zeros in" on resonance, you'll see the wave envelope increase until the transmitter is at full output.
 Also, it's helpful to have a digital frequency counter with a "pick up" wire to monitor frequency.
 The T-195's mechanical digital frequency readout is very accurate but it's nice to have confirmation of the transmitter's frequency.